OpenESignForms/ckeditor-for-vaadin7/README.md

 # ckeditor-for-vaadin7
 (Automatically exported from code.google.com/p/ckeditor-for-vaadin7 on 3/14/2015)

 CKEditor is a javascript-based HTML "rich text" WYSIWYG editor that works in common browsers.
-This JavaScriptComponent? provides a wrapper around it for use in a Vaadin 7-based application.
+This JavaScriptComponent provides a wrapper around it for use in a Vaadin 7-based application.

 **THIS PROJECT HAS STALLED.
 MOST CONTINUE TO USE THE PREVIOUS PROJECT VERSION FOR NOW:**